athierfelder/size-weight-illusion/README.md

 In order to overlay the real cubes with the holographic cube, neutral print-outs on the front side of the cubes were used as a trackable image.
+The corresponding package containing the images for the Vuforia Engine can be found in the folder size-weight-illusion/Assets/TargetImages.